genome/docker-bam-merge/README.md

-image with sambamba and picard for sorting bam files
+image with sambamba and picard for merging bam files